klepp0/musync/README.md

 - Make sure your `SPOTIFY_REDIRECT_URI` is the same in both your `.env` file and Spotify developer settings.
 Otherwise, the music gods will frown upon you.
 - If something breaks, just turn it off and on again.
 Works every time.

-## 🤔 FAQ

-**Q: Why isn't Tidal syncing yet?**
-A: Because good things take time, my friend.
-Stay tuned!

-**Q: Can I use this for Apple Music?**
-A: No. But if you want to build that feature, PRs are welcome!

-**Q: Why does the sync take so long?**
-A: Patience is a virtue.
-Also, it’s probably a network thing.
-Blame the internet.

 ## 🙏 Acknowledgements